Using Airtable as a Jekyll website database

 folder approach, most

-shouldn’t even need to touch any of your template files.
+reuse them in Airtable, you shouldn’t even need to touch any of your template

-I love when tutorials go with real-world examples instead of FooBar or to-do list projects, so for this guide we’ll create a real website called UpToDate, which will keep us up to date with the latest releases of the libraries, frameworks or programming languages we care about.
+I love when tutorials go with real-world examples instead of FooBar, to-do list, and now Wordl clone projects, so we will be creating a real website called UpToDate, which will keep us up to date with the latest releases of the libraries, frameworks or programming languages we care about.

 Okay, Let’s go!